Kintyre/ksconf/docs/source/dyn/cli.rst

     that Splunk reads from.
 One way to keep the 'default' folder up-to-date is using client-side git hooks.

-    No directory layout is mandatory, but one simple approach is to model your layers using a prioritized 'default.d' directory structure.
+    No directory layout is mandatory, but taking advantages of the native-support for 'dir.d' layout works well for many uses cases.
 This idea is borrowed from the Unix System V concept where many services natively read their config files from '/etc/*.d' directories.

+    Version notes:  dir.d was added in ksconf 0.8.
+Starting in 1.0 the default will switch to 'dir.d', so if you need the old behavior be sure to update your scripts.

     positional arguments:
       source                The source directory where configuration files will be